mespe/Tesseract4-MSYS2/README.md

 4. Update the pkg-config search path

-By default, pkg-config does not look in the /mingw64 directory,
+By default, pkg-config does not look in the /mingw64 directory, so you need to set the `PKG_CONFIG_PATH` variable,

 ```
 export PKG_CONFIG_PATH=/mingw64/lib/pkgconfig/